This article will answer some frequently asked questions about the client engagement process.

 An employee needs to book an intro session with you

-All that is to say that building a book of business through Exec is not always a quick process and is dependent on forces that we do not completely control.
+All that is to say, that building a book of business through Exec is not always a quick process and is dependent on forces that we do not completely control.

-While you wait for bookings we will also circulate your profile for one-off coaching requests or training requests, if you have an offering that matches a client’s needs.
+While you wait for bookings, we will also circulate your profile for one-off coaching requests or training requests if you have an offering that matches a client’s needs.

 If a client you've introduced decides to buy credits, we will promptly inform you.
 For a period of one year following the initial purchase, you're eligible to receive 10% of any credits that the client purchases.